dragoscojocaru/forxy/README.md

   The configuration file is named **forxy.yaml** and by default it is located in /etc/froxy/ path.
 The path can be changed using the FORXY_CONFIG_PATH environment variable.
 ### server
   The **server** config contains the following options:
-  <li> <i>bind port</i>: binding port for the forxy http server.
+  <li> <i>bind port (integer)</i>: binding port for the forxy http server.

+    server:
+      bind_port: 8080

 ### log
   The **log** config contains the following options:
-  <li> <i>path</i>: path of the error log.
+  <li> <i>path (string)</i>: path of the error log.

+    log:
+      path: "/var/log/forxy/error.log"

+### request
+  The **request** config contains the following options:
+  <li> <i>cache_http (boolean)</i>: Use dedicated http(s) connections for each target.
+This can option improve performance when the expected requests follow the same targets.
+It can also leverage the cookie_jar option.
+  <li> <i>cookie_jar (array[string])</i>: Authorization tokens that simplify communications.
+The cached http(s) clients are initialized with the tokens provided so authorization must not be passed for requests.
+When not specified, each authorization should be passed as a request header.

+    request:
+      cache_http: true
+      cookie_jar:
+        - "cookie1"
+        - "cookie2"

 ### response
   The **response** config contains the following options:
-  <li> <i>validators</i>: string array containg name of the validators used in the response construct.
+  <li> <i>validators (array[string])</i>: string array containg name of the validators used in the response construct.
 The validators are run agains the target responses.
 Currently supported validators are:

-    "content-type validator" - checks the target response against the Content-Type header.
+  *"content-type validator"* - checks the target response against the Content-Type header.
 Forxy currently only supports "application/json" target responses, not including this validator will result in errors for other Content-Types.

+    response:
+      validators:
+        - "content-type validator"

 <br>

 # 3. Known limitations
   Forxy supports for now only HTTPS(S) application/json communication.

+# 4. Contributing